Investment Strategy

 Christian Bettinger

-Christian Bettinger, CFA, has been with the company since June 2009.
-As fund manager of the mutual funds Berenberg Euro Bonds and Berenberg Credit Opportunities, he is responsible for the selection of corporate bonds in the Multi Asset area.
-After apprenticeship as a banker and studying business administration at the Catholic University of Eichstaett-Ingolstadt, he first went through the trainee program at Berenberg.
-In February 2010, the business graduate was taken over early as a junior fund manager with a focus on derivatives and fixed income.
-Bettinger is a CFA-Charterholder, Certified Financial Engineer (CFE) and admitted Eurex trader.
+Christian Bettinger has been with the company since June 2009 and heads the Portfolio Management Fixed Income department.
+As fund manager of the mutual funds Berenberg Euro Bonds and Berenberg Financial Bonds, he is responsible for the selection of corporate bonds.
+He trained as a banker and then studied business administration at the Catholic University of Eichstätt-Ingolstadt.
+In 2010, the business graduate was taken on early from the Berenberg trainee program as a fund manager with a focus on derivatives and bonds.
+Bettinger is a CFA Charterholder, Certified Financial Engineer (CFE) and authorized Eurex trader.

 Gerald Deutsch